oliverjakobs/Coded/README.md

 # Capricorn

-A text editor build using Python tkinter just for the fun of it.
+A text editor build using Python tkinter.